 Performance wise the entire cast are all very good in their respective roles.
 With this film’s most memorable performance being Melanie Griffith (Fear City, Something Wild) in the role of Holly Body, an adult film star who holds the key to discovering the truth.
 Other standout performances include, Craig Wasson (Ghost Story) in the role of Jack Scully, the pepping tom protagonist who is drawn into a web of deceit, Gregg Henry (Raising Cain) in the role of Sam Bouchard and Deborah Shelton in the role of Gloria Revelle, the woman whose life is in danger.

 The Thriller genre like all genres has its tropes and with Body Double Brian De Palma pushes these elements to their breaking point.

 Body Double comes on a 25 GB single layer (22.2 GB) BluRay.
 The film is presented in a 1080 progressive widescreen.
 My only previous viewing experiences of this film have all been via DVD and though there are other Blu-ray releases for this film out there.
 I have not seen them and therefore cannot comment on them.
 Though this transfer is a marked improvement over the versions I have previously seen.
 With that being said, this transfer still leaves room for improvement.

 This release comes with one audio option, a DTS-HD 5.1 mix in English and removable English SDH subtitles have been included.
 The audio sounds, clean, clear and balanced throughout.
-The more ambient aspects of these mixes are well represented and range wise both sound robust when they need too.
+The more ambient aspects of this audio mix are well represented and range wise this audio mix sounds robust when they need too.